Jagger Leach

-Jagger Leach (born 10 June 2007) is an American junior tennis player.
+Jagger Leach (born June 10, 2007) is an American tennis player.

 Early life

 Born in June 2007, he started playing tennis at a young age.
 In August 2020, Leach was in an automobile accident and had to be airlifted to a hospital for emergency surgery which took five hours and he spent over a week in hospital in Hawaii.
 Leach was not able to bear weight for five months.
 In 2021, he had surgery on both his legs for growth plate issues and to remove a plate and screws, keeping him away from the sport for another three months.
 His family moved from Laguna Beach to Sarasota, Florida where he attended the IMG Academy.